YangkangJiang/Cone-beam-CT-scatter-correction-tool/README.md

 Yangkang Jiang, Chen Luo, Pengfei Yang, Jing Wang, Wei Zhao and Tianye Niu*, " A generalized image quality improvement strategy of cone-beam CT using multiple spectral CT labels in Pix2pix GAN."

 Requirement
+Torch may need to be installed or you can move the missing dll files to the directory of the exe file.
 Scatter correction: can be run on CPU and GPU.
 If using GPU, CUDA and CUDNN are required to be installed.
 Scatter correction and reconstruction: can only be run on GPU.
 CUDA and CUDNN are required to be installed.